Pet Insurance Deductibles — What Are They and How Do They Work?

 By Misty Layne

-So, you’ve decided that getting insurance for your beloved pet is probably a good idea, and you’ve been looking around at pet insurance companies trying to get an idea of how things work.
+So, you have decided that getting insurance for your beloved pet is probably a good idea, and you’ve been looking around at pet insurance companies trying to get an idea of how things work.
 That means you’ve come across the term “deductibles”.
 But what are pet insurance deductibles?
 Do they work like people’s insurance deductibles work, or are they different?

 Excellent questions, since you’ll need to know about pet insurance deductibles before choosing a pet insurance.
 Take a look below to learn all you need to know about pet insurance deductibles, including what exactly they are and just how they work!